eatmap/eatmap/README.md

 There are two main frameworks in our application:

-- Spring Boot: This is used fo our backend
+- Spring Boot: This is used for our backend
 - React: This is used for our frontend.

 ## Frontend